alexanderovie/datos/docs/interfaces/IRowCellInfo.md

 > `optional` **text**: `string`

-Defined in: main.ts:174179
+Defined in: main.ts:26553

-content text
+content of the row cells of the header

 ***